wooorm/retext-live/Readme.md

 Change a node based on (new) input.

-Tries to be smart about things; only inserting new nodes where needed, removing what no exists, updating text, and more.
+Tries to be smart about things; only inserting new nodes where needed, removing what does not exists, updating text, and more.

 > Note, the current diff algorithm is pretty proof-of-concept.
 Errors occur.
 When they do the tree is completely re-rendered.